 With the example above, it’d make the most sense to focus on TikTok and Instagram for social media promotions.
 Also, the author’s tone of voice when communicating with readers would be youthful and personable (with the use of a lot of emojis!)

 You can list as many target audiences as you need.
 However, I recommend no more than two if you’re just starting out (for now).
-There’s always room to tweak and optimize your strategy throughout your journey.
+There’s always room to tweak and optimize your book marketing plan throughout your journey.